benmvp/slides/2017/telegraph/why-react.md

 NOTES:
 - Wanna walk through the many reasons why we made the switch
 - But not just talk about; I want to demonstrate it w/ a lil' code
-- Also, given that this is a keynote for everyone I wanted to make it useful to everyone
-- So if you've never used React, it should be a good primer
-- But if you're hardcore React, hopefully I can hit you w/ some tips
-- And if not this can be an example of how to explain to others besides "it's awesome"
 - Heads up!
 - I've had the opportunity now to speak about a variety of different React topics over the last year
 - Covering a lot of topics at a high-level; videos go into detail